FSO Polonez: Debut

-In 1990, the FSO Polonez 2.0 SLE appeared, fitted with Ford's 105 PS 2.0 L engine, 12,5 seconds acceleration to 100 km/h and a top speed of 165 km/h.
+In 1990, the FSO Polonez 2.0 SLE appeared, fitted with Ford's 105 PS 2.0-litre engine, 12.5 seconds acceleration to 100 km/h and a top speed of 165 km/h.

 Stratopolonez

-A one off version of FSO Polonez dubbed Stratopolonez (also known as FSO Polonez 2500 Racing) uses Lancia Stratos components salvaged from a crashed such car that was driven by Andrzej Jaroszewicz, the son of Prime Minister Piotr Jaroszewicz back in 1977 on Rally Poland.
-He failed to complete the rally, due to the Lancia Stratos crashing into the tree.
+A unique version of FSO Polonez dubbed Stratopolonez (also known as FSO Polonez 2500 Racing) uses Lancia Stratos components salvaged from a crashed car that was driven by Andrzej Jaroszewicz, the son of Prime Minister Piotr Jaroszewicz in 1977 on Rally Poland.
+He failed to complete the rally because of crashing into a tree.

-The creation of the vehicle was done by Ośrodek Badawczo-Rozwojowy FSO (FSO Research and Development Center) in 1978.
-The car uses an FSC Star radiator located in the front (as a counterweight due to the car being now mid-engined), engine output was improved to 280 PS, and doesn't share spoilers with FSO Polonez 2000 Rally.
+The resulting salvaged vehicle was designed by Ośrodek Badawczo-Rozwojowy FSO (FSO Research and Development Center) in 1978.
+The car uses an FSC Star radiator located in the front (as a counterweight due to the vehicle being now mid-engined), engine output was improved to 280 PS, and does not share spoilers with FSO Polonez 2000 Rally.

 This car was raced until 1985.
 Drivers were Andrzej Jaroszewicz, Adam Polak, Maciej Stawowiak, and Marian Bublewicz.
-Marian gave an improvement such as adding wider rear wheel arches and strengthening areas around the windshield.
-The vehicle then went to Museum of Technology, Warsaw afterward.
-In the year 2000, the vehicle was restored by students of Warsaw Motor Technical College as part of their diploma thesis.
+Marian made improvements, such as adding wider rear wheel arches and strengthening areas around the windshield.
+The vehicle went to Museum of Technology, Warsaw afterward.
+In 2000, the car was restored by Warsaw Motor Technical College students as part of their diploma thesis.